1. Scope

 2a.5.
 The spectator will receive a technical briefing on the day of the performance and will find his/her AR glasses ready for use at his/her seat, permanently connected to the seat by means of the data transmission cable.
 They will remain at the seat during the breaks and after the end of the performance as well.

 2a.6.
-The AR glasses, which are similar to sports sunglasses, are not compatible with normal glasses.
-For short-sighted spectators with visual aids, special lenses can be inserted into the AR glasses on request, if the dioptric strength is specified.
-The ticket Purchaser is informed about this procedure in advance of his/her visit to the festival by means of a flyer and/or a video on the website.
+The AR glasses, which are similar in design to sports sunglasses, are not compatible with normal glasses.
+For short-sighted spectators who use visual aids, special lenses can be inserted into the AR glasses on request, if the dioptric strength is specified.
+The ticket Purchaser will be informed about this procedure in advance of his/her visit to the festival by means of a flyer and/or a video on the website.

 2a.7.
 In the event that the AR glasses cannot be used due to a technical defect or in the event of significant malfunctions, the visitor will be reimbursed the difference between the paid ticket price and the ticket price of the corresponding price category without the use of AR glasses.